 After the proposal is approved by the participant, the department head/manager, and the dean/administrative officer, the Phased Application and Agreement and a copy of the

-written proposal shall be forwarded to the Vice President for Human Resources for final processing.
+written proposal shall be forwarded to the Vice President for Human Resources or their designee for final processing.
 For academic

 appointments, the application and proposal must be submitted to the Vice Provost for Academic Affairs, who will then forward

-the information to the Vice President for Human Resources for final processing.
+the information to the Vice President for Human Resources or their designee for final processing.
 The Office of Human Resources will

 July 11, 2012 - Added extension provision.